SOULDIER1/xrpl-dev-portal/resources/contribute-documentation/tutorial-guidelines.md

 - Use `client` as the name for the API client instance.
 - Print output to the console, especially before doing any network operations such as calling API methods or submitting transactions.
 - Use the client library's "submit and wait" function when sending transactions.
 Autofill, sign, and submit the transaction all in one call.
-- Use tabs for code samples even if you only have a code sample in one language (yet).
+- Use tabs for code samples even if you only have a code sample in one language.
 - When making WebSocket/JSON-RPC API calls, use the latest API version and the `validated` ledger.

 ### Language-specific Guidelines